*1992 in France

 Studies with Tabea Zimmermann

 Alongside her studies and career, Sindy gained already a large orchestral experience.
-First through her admission to the academy of the Deutsche Oper Berlin, then as permanent substitute there as well, later as second Co-Leader Viola in the Rundfunk Sinfonie Orchester Berlin.
-She is currently the second Co-Leader Viola in the Komische Oper Berlin.
-She had the opportunity to perform with chiefs conductors such as Sir Simon Rattle, Marek Janowski, Vladimir Jurovski, Paavo Järvi, Francois Xaver Roth, Seiji Ozawa, Donald Runnicles.
+Playing in leading positions of orchestras like the Rundfunk Sinfonie Orchester Berlin, Deutsche Oper and Komische Oper Berlin.
+She had the opportunity to perform with chief conductors such as Sir Simon Rattle, Marek Janowski, Vladimir Jurovski, Paavo Järvi, Francois Xaver Roth, Seiji Ozawa, Donald Runnicles.
 In addition, she has been a member of the "West-Eastern Divan Orchestra" since 2013 under Maestro Daniel Barenboim.
-In fact, Sindy has beneﬁted from his precious advices during several chamber music lessons and concerts.

 2018 she performed alongside Gidon Kremer, Christian Tetzlaff, Steven Isserlis and Sir András Schiff in Chamber Music Connects the World.
 In 2019 she performed at the Kronberg Academy Festival and participated in Mit Musik – Miteinander as a tutor.
 Since October 2017, Sindy Mohamed has been studying at Kronberg Academy with Tabea Zimmermann.
 These studies are funded by the Stachels/Mock Stipendium.